addycarroll/TdGD-Population-80-GWAS/README.md

     - Pearson correlation matrix across traits
     - Correlation heatmap plot
 - For each environment-specific BLUE dataset, converts all trait columns to numeric, computes Pearson correlations, writes the matrix to a .csv, and generates a lower-triangle correlation plot with coefficients displayed on the output .png figure
+- Note: For THD environments, three separate correlations are obtained: (1) across all traits, (2) across all but ionomics traits, (3) across only ionomics traits

 **2.7:**
 - INPUT:
   - Within-environment BLUEs from step 2.2
   - Combined BLUP table from step 2.3
-- OUTPUT: Multiple linear regression results for GFP~HD+SD and PQS~GP+SRC, both using BLUPs and BLUEs
+- OUTPUT: Multiple linear regression results for GFP"~"HD+SD and PQS~GP+SRC, both using BLUPs and BLUEs
 - For each environment and for across-environment BLUPs, for each derived trait, runs a multiple linear regression model using component traits:
   - Subsets BLUE and BLUP datasets to only records containing non-missing values for each derivative and component trait
   - Runs regression model, aggregates results (BLUP and BLUE models)